alphagov/inside-government-admin-guide/first-steps/top-navigation.md

 ![Top navigation 3](top-navigation-3.png)

-Click any of these links to access content creation.
-Some of this content is created and edited by you, but sometimes you'll need to ask GDS to carry out or approve content creation.
+Click any of these links to create or edit your organisation's content.
+Sometimes you'll need to ask GDS to carry out or approve content creation.
 You'll see a message in red if this is the case.

+You may not create or edit any content that is not the responsibility of your organisation.